 August 19th, 2012

-Listen in to leading puppet slam artists and curators who reflect on why puppet slams matter to them – “I like to laugh at jokes that are on a more adult level of humor, whether it’s bawdy, or sophisticated…” (Read more)
+“I like to laugh at jokes that are on a more adult level of humor, whether it’s bawdy, or sophisticated…” (More)

 June 14, 2012

 Leading Puppet Slam Artists reflect on where they see the Puppet Slam movement in the future.
 “I see more collaboration between puppeteers and musicians.”
 (More)

 “When choosing a fiscal recipient, select your partner organization carefully.”
 (More)